-- 30. Following the incident, two primary field investigations took place: - a.
+BCH, at approximately 6:06:22 pm on February 24, 2023, assuming the time clocks on the different devices are changing the oil in rotary switches.
+The interview occurred on May 5, 2023, at Powertech.
+Notes from the a.
 An immediate post-incident response that included preliminary documentation, site survey, environmental containment and testing (February 25, 2023).
-V73 was secured by steel covers pending the investigation team establishing safety and environmental protocols for entry. - b.
+V73 was secured by steel covers pending the investigation b.
 An internal vault examination, documentation and preservation of evidence on February 28, 2023.
 Floor debris samples were secured from six locations by Powertech.
 Documentation and recovery of the transformer, switches, cables, junction bars and the fuse cabinet were completed by SenezCo and BCH and catalogued and secured by Powertech (February 28, 2023).